 This guide to apples tells you everything you need to know about 9 different varieties.
 Learn which ones are best for eating fresh, cooking and baking.

 With the first day of fall just 2 days away, it seemed like the appropriate time to talk about apples.
 If we’re being honest, apples are pretty much on the bottom of my fruit totem pole.
-They’ll never even come close to competing with my beloved peaches or any berries for that matter but, they’re what fall gives us, especially in New York and I can’t say I don’t enjoy a few slices with some sharp cheddar (an apple without cheese is like a hug without a squeeze) every now and then as a snack.
+They’ll never even come close to competing with my beloved peaches or any berries for that matter but, they’re what fall gives us, especially in New York and I can’t say I don’t enjoy a few slices with some sharp cheddar or an apple cheddar crumble bar (an apple without cheese is like a hug without a squeeze) every now and then as a snack.

 For this month’s seasonal eating post with my partner, Silk we’re talking about everything there is to know when it comes to apples.
 I went to my local market, picked up one of each of all the varieties they had available.
 So while this isn’t a comprehensive list of every apple out there (there are FAR too many to do that), it’s what’s local to me right now and I’m pretty sure you’ll find a few of your favorites on the list.

 I figured I’d start with the all-time favorite of most apple eaters out there.
 Honeycrisp are considered one of the best (if not the best) fresh eating apples out there.
 They’re crisp and a bit sweet, with an undertone of honey flavor, just as their name suggests.
 They’re also great for making applesauce if you don’t eat them all first!

 Thought to be a descendant of McIntosh, Paula Reds are similar in that you can both eat them fresh and cook with them.
 They have a dustier exterior appearance and are just a bit tart as well as sweet.
 They become very soft when cooked which lends them perfectly to applesauce.